 Fired at cone 6.
 A melt fluidity comparison (behind) shows the G3808A clear base is much more fluid.
 While G2926B is a very good crystal clear transparent by itself (and with some colorants), with 2% added copper oxide it is unable to heal all the surface defects (caused by the escaping gases as the copper decomposes).
 The G3808A, by itself, is too fluid (to the point it will run down off the ware onto the shelf during firing).
 But that fluidity is needed to develop the copper blue effect (actually, this one is a little more fluid that it needs to be).
 Because copper blue and green glazes need fluid bases, strategies are needed to avoid them running off the ware.
 That normally involves thinner application, use on more horizontal surfaces or away from the lower parts of verticals.

 The outer green glaze on these cone 6 porcelain mugs has a high melt fluidity.
+The liner on the upper mug is G3806C, a fluid melt high gloss clear.
 The liner glaze on the lower one, G2926B, is high gloss but not highly melt fluid.
-Notice that it forms a fairly crisp boundary with the outer glaze at the lip of the mug.
-The upper liner is G3806C, a fluid melt high gloss clear.
-The outer and inner glazes bleed together completely forming a very fuzzy boundary.
+Thus, when both the outer and inner glazes have high melt fluidity (upper mug), they bleed together forming a fuzzy boundary.
+But when even one of them is not, a crisp boundary is achieved (lower mug).

 This G3806D fluid melt glaze recipe demonstates the different color characteristics imparted by copper carbonate (left) and copper oxide (at 2%).
 The carbonate version is bluer and less intense.
 Copper carbonate is about 65% CuO while the oxide version is 100%.
 Our supply of the oxide version is not producing any specking (if yours does you may need to sieve or blender mix the slurry).